Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Introduction

 In XAI, the concept of model interpretability lacks a clear mathematical formulation.
 Nevertheless, there is a general consensus on the formulation proposed by Ref.\cite{doshi2017towards}.
 According to Ref.\cite{doshi2017towards}, an explanation algorithm is considered trustworthy if it accurately reveals the underlying reasoning behind a model's decisions.
 In this regard, Shapley value-based explanation becomes popular due to its rigid mathematical foundation and theoretical basis.
 Originated from the field of cooperative games~\cite{shapley1953value} and reintroduced as an explanation framework~\cite{Strumbelj2010explanation}, Shapley value effectively overcomes the limitations of black-box models through the implementation of fair allocation schemes.
 Although the utilization of Shapley values for explaining DL models may sometimes lead to non-intuitive feature attributions~\cite{pmlr-v119-kumar20e, pmlr-v119-sundararajan20b, 9565902}, the ideal mathematical properties make it possible to fairly measure the contribution of each input in the model.
 Hence, Shapley value-based interpretable approaches still remain a popular choice in XAI.

 A notable problem for Shapley-based explanation is its high computation load.
 By definition, the computational complexity of Shapley value increases exponentially with the number of variables.
-In order to accelerate computation, a series of statistical-based methods have been developed that can be roughly divided into three categories: regression-based methods, sampling-based methods, and structure model-based methods.
-Regression-based methods employ weighted linear regression to accelerate the estimation of Shapley value, with examples including SHAP (SHapley Additive exPlanation)~\cite{lundberg2017unified} and KernelSHAP~\cite{covert2020improving}.
+In order to accelerate computation, a series of methods have been developed that can be roughly divided into five categories: sampling-based methods, regression-based methods, gradient-based methods, structure model-based methods, and generative model-based methods.
 Sampling-based methods utilize Monte Carlo sampling to approximate the true Shapley value.
 These methods involve Monte Carlo approximation using randomly sampled permutations~\cite{vstrumbelj2014explaining} or sampling based on random permutations of local features~\cite{chen2018shapley}.
-On the other hand, structure model-based methods leverage specific model structure constraints to approximate the Shapley value.
+Regression-based methods employ weighted linear regression to accelerate the estimation of Shapley value, with examples including SHAP (SHapley Additive exPlanation)~\cite{lundberg2017unified} and KernelSHAP~\cite{covert2020improving}.
+Gradient-based methods estimate Shapley values by exploiting the gradient of the model output with respect to input features.
+Typical approaches include DeepSHAP~\cite{lundberg2017unified} and its variant G-DeepSHAP~\cite{chen2022explaining}.
+Structure model-based methods leverage specific model structure constraints to approximate the Shapley value.
 Examples of such methods include tree Shapley~\cite{kar2002axiomatization} and graph Shapley~\cite{skibski2014algorithms}.
-More recently, a generative model for Shapley value estimation based on variational autoencoder with arbitrary conditioning (VAEAC)~\cite{olsen2022using} has been developed, which uses a single model for all feature combinations.
+More recently, generative model-based methods have been developed for Shapley value estimation.
+A representative example is the variational autoencoder with arbitrary conditioning (VAEAC)~\cite{olsen2022using}, which uses a single model for all feature combinations.